johncmunson/react-taggy/README.md

 *react-taggy* is available under BSD.
 See LICENSE for more details.

 ## To-Do
 - Change the array API to to accept an array of objects that contain `start` and `end` keys, rather than a single `index` key.
-This will match the string API and will enable multi-word entities.
+This will match the string API and will enable multi-word entities without relying on the built-in auto-aggregation.
 - The component should not fail if the `ents` and `spans` props are not provided.
 The `text` should just render like a normal `<p>` tag.
 Heck, even the `text` prop should be optional, and if it's not provided the component will just render like an empty `<p>` tag would.
 - Unit tests, snapshot tests, etc.
 - Add ability to disable auto-aggregation
+- Create a sister project where the component is just a single tag.